Why you should become Microsoft Azure Certified

 Microsoft Azure Role-based Certification 🎓

 One question which comes up a lot from IT professionals as well as of people hiring IT professionals is: what certification does matter for which job.
 To make this easier, Microsoft announced a new strategy to create role-based certification at Microsoft Inspire in 2018.
 For the Azure certifications, this means that you can now pick your exam depending on your job role.
-If you want to get a whole overview of the Azure Certification exam, check out my blog post.
+If you want to get a complete overview of the Azure Certification exam, check out my blog post.

 Azure Applications and Infrastructure certifications